-Any Kickboxer refusing to submit to a medical examination or doping test after a fight, in order to verify that they have not broken this rule, may be disqualified or suspended.
-The same will occur for an official encouraging such a refusal.
+Any kickboxer refusing to submit to a medical examination or doping test before or after a fight, may be immediately disqualified or suspended pending full hearing.

-The use of local anaesthetics is allowed, If agreed by a doctor from the Medical Committee.
+The same will occur in the case of an official encouraging such a refusal.
+The use of local anaesthetics is allowed, if agreed upon by a doctor from the Medical Committee.

-WAKO refers to and adopt WADA Doping Rules
+WAKO refers to and adopt WADA Doping Rules in all cases.